Partnering with animals to tackle the climate crisis at COP28Read more

 Elephants play important roles in engineering healthy ecosystems that in turn absorb CO2 and keep it out of the atmosphere.
 Elephants disperse seeds, fertilize soil, dig wells, create trails for other animals and clear space that encourages new plant growth.

 Pangolins eat ants and termites, keeping those populations regulated, and excavate dens that are used by other animals, both of which are essential in the ecosystems where pangolins live.

 Many other animals play equally important roles in the ecosystems where they live.

 Protecting biodiversity is vital in our shared fight against climate change.
 IFAW’s work focuses on shaping a future where both people and animals thrive together in the places they call home.
 We are working in more than 40 countries around the world across seas and oceans.
-We partner with local communities, governments, non-governmental organizations and businesses.
+We partner with local communities, governments, non-governmental organisations and businesses.
 Together, we pioneer new and innovative ways to help all species flourish.

 You can help

 Making a difference starts with taking action.
 Sign our petitions and make your voice heard for the animals that need you most.

 every problem has a solution, every solution needs support.